Report Section

 The Learn and Act sections are optional.
 Does the report need these sections but they are missing?
 Or more commonly, does the report include them but they are unnecessary and feel duplicative of other information included in other sections?
 Not all programs need to include indicators capturing behavior change, such as some education models.

-• Please consider whether Learning is a part of your model.
-If not, please remove by selecting "No".
-However, if there is a learning aspect to your program, please let us know so we can direct you to update the definition.
+- Please consider whether Learning is a part of your model.
+If not, please remove by deleting the stage in the lefthand column.
+However, if there is a learning aspect to your program, please more strongly define that in the "what it means to your program" section.

-• Please consider whether behavior change is a part of your model.
-If not, please remove the indicator by selecting "No".
+- Please consider whether behavior change is a part of your model.
+If not, please remove by deleting the stage in the lefthand column.
 Note that many educational programs do not include an Act stage as students are impacted directly by learning.
-However, if there is a behavior change aspect to your program, please let us know so we can direct you to update the definition.
+However, if there is a behavior change aspect to your program, please more strongly define that in the "what it means to your program" section.

 Social Impact